Appropriate Technology the World’s People: Development class website

 Book Writing Assignment: Please find Book List on the class website and please sign up for one book that is not already taken.
 You can also request to read a book that is different.
 You will read it and supply a summary (300 – 500 words) and personal perspective that will be used for the class to understand what the book is about.
 You will post this on the same book timeline for students to read at least 48 hours before the presentation “Due Date” so students can read the reports before class.
 The day the book is discussed in class, you will be part of a panel that will answer questions about the book.

 “KickStarter” Video: Produce a video to inspire, teach, and convince the listeners to take action – it doesn’t have to be about fundraising.
-This video, posted on YouTube, will be referenced in your final presentation and be considered in the grade.
+This video, posted on YouTube, will be referenced or shown in your final presentation and be considered in the grade.

 Final Class Presentation: During exam week, each student group will make a 10-15 minute presentation to the class on their appropriate technology innovation for the focus community.
 This is also a potluck dinner, and you are encouraged to bring friends.

 Website: Each group is responsible for setting up a website updating it after each presentation.
 For examples of websites, please see (and put appropriate links to) pages from past classes.
 I describe how to set up your webpage in this short video.

 Self-Intervention: We will study how people respond to change by looking at our own response to change.
 You may do a personal intervention on your own or with your group.
 We may do one as a class as well.
 An intervention should test your ability to adapt to change.
 It should be something that at first you say, “I can’t do that because I must (or can’t) ….”, and then are able to reformat the statement to, “what would have to change for this to happen?”.
 We may agree not to throw anything in the trash for a week and catalogue what we have at the end of the week to coincide with a listing of The Story of Stuff Video.